randallwvr90/Rent-and-Income-DB/README.md

 ## Background
 This is the second group project for the GT Data Science Bootcamp!
+This project is an "ETL" project - extract transform and load

 ## ETL Project Proposal
 * We propose to create a database which contains historical rent and income information.